louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 ICI-exanthem

-ICI-exanthem is a common specific D-irAE that typically presents early in the ICI treatment course.Although there is some ambiguity in the name of this entity, the development of a type IV hypersensitivity (commonly manifested as an exanthematous/morbilliform drug rash) implies unique immunologic pathways that warrant a specific morphologic diagnosis.
+ICI-exanthem is a common specific D-irAE that typically presents early in the ICI treatment course.
+Although there is some ambiguity in the name of this entity, the development of a type IV hypersensitivity (commonly manifested as an exanthematous/morbilliform drug rash) implies unique immunologic pathways that warrant a specific morphologic diagnosis.

-ICI-exanthem often presents with itching, but burning has been reported and some cases can be asymptomatic.ICI-exanthem can be classified into two morphologic subtypes based on the panel’s experience: (1) morbilliform, characterized by erythematous papules (3–4 mm) that may coalesce into plaques on the torso, extremities, and less commonly the face; (2) macular erythema, which involves geographic erythematous patches or thin scaly erythematous plaques.
+ICI-exanthem often presents with itching, but burning has been reported and some cases can be asymptomatic.
+ICI-exanthem can be classified into two morphologic subtypes based on the panel's experience: (1) morbilliform, characterized by erythematous papules (3–4 mm) that may coalesce into plaques on the torso, extremities, and less commonly the face; (2) macular erythema, which involves geographic erythematous patches or thin scaly erythematous plaques.
 Later in the course of an ICI-exanthem, superficial desquamation is often present.

-Notably, ICI-exanthem can precede more severe D-irAEs.As such, if patients who have been diagnosed with ICI-exanthem develop systemic symptoms, bullous lesions, or mucosal involvement, revision in D-irAE diagnostic category should be considered (online supplemental table S11).
+Notably, ICI-exanthem can precede more severe D-irAEs.
+As such, if patients who have been diagnosed with ICI-exanthem develop systemic symptoms, bullous lesions, or mucosal involvement, revision in D-irAE diagnostic category should be considered (online supplemental table S11).

 The proposed workup for ICI-exanthem includes the standard D-irAE evaluation.
 Diagnostic evaluation for ICI-exanthem commonly includes an FSE by a BCD and may include biopsies in cases without classic features or where there is morphologic overlap with other specific D-irAEs.
 Laboratory studies may be done to rule out systemic hypersensitivity.